jakuski/website/README.md

 - [TailwindCSS](https://tailwindcss.com)
 - [Markdoc](https://markdoc.io)

-More technology information can be found in my [package.json]() and [colophon](https://jakub.studio/colophon) page.
+More technology information can be found in my [package.json](https://github.com/jakub-studio/website/blob/main/package.json) and [colophon](https://jakub.studio/colophon) page.

 ### Overkill?
 There is a lot of code here for a personal blog-style website, to the point I would argue it's overkill.
-There is no doubt you could have achieved similar results with a lot less code using services such as WordPress or alike.
+There is no doubt you could have achieved similar results with a lot less code using existing solutions.
 However, this project served as a chance for me to learn Next.js and Markdoc, two frameworks/libraries I had my eye on for a little while before starting the project.
-I've learn what approaches are good, and what approaches aren't as great which will influence my future projects.
+I've learn what approaches are good, and what approaches aren't as good, ultimately becoming a learning experience for me which will influence my decision making in future projects.

 ## Contributions
 Whilst there are little places to contribute in a repository of this nature, the occasional typo fix or alike are always welcome.
 Copy for written sections of the website is typically located within `src/content`.